Currently Documented Edition Signature and Seal Markings:

 FRIEND PEACE HOUSE, DOSHISHA UNIVERSITY, KYOTO

-Both versions come from the same first edition printing, and there is no evidence WC2 was ever reprinted.
+Both versions come from the same first edition printing, and there is no evidence WC1936 was ever reprinted.

-Friend Peace House is not a familar tourist destination, and there would have been little subsequent demand for these cards as souvenirs.
+Friend Peace House is not a familar tourist destination, and Rakusan would have had little subsequent demand for these cards to sell as souvenirs.

-As a result, copies of WC2 of either version are rarely encountered.
+As a result, copies of WC1936 of either version are rarely encountered.

 (Note that the copies of the two versions used as illustrations here were photographed in different collections at different times and under different conditions, and the colors of ink and paper are actually exactly the same in both.)